JoaoBruno09/ODSOFT-CI-CD/README.md

 The key point of make things possible to deploy the project from Jenkins to the EC2 instance was configuring AWS EC2 security group and creating a tomcat user that is able to deploy by script.

-By default the Tomcat port is 8080, and we are keeping it but, its important to know it to configure the EC2 Instance security group.
+By default, the Tomcat port is 8080, and we are keeping it but, it's important to know it to configure the EC2 Instance security group.

 After configuring the security group we can try to access the tomcat with your ec2 Public IPv4 DNS:8080, for example: `http://ec2-3-85-104-7.compute-1.amazonaws.com:8080/`